-Based on the true-crime book Mindhunter: Inside the FBI’s Elite Serial Crime Unit written by John E. Douglas and Mark Olshaker, it may not be one of the biggest hits on Netflix but it has a solid worldwide fan base and those fans are not happy today.
+Based on the true-crime book Mindhunter: Inside the FBI’s Elite Serial Crime Unit written by John E. Douglas and Mark Olshaker, it may not be one of the biggest hits on Netflix but it has a solid worldwide fan base and those fans are not happy.

-News broke that David Fincher is now focused on directing his new personal project, Mank.
-That will be a Netflix movie about screenwriter Herman J. Mankiewicz and his battles with director Orson Welles over screenplay credit for Citizen Kane.
+Back in November 2019, news broke that David Fincher decided to focus on directing his personal project, Mank.
+That is a Netflix movie about screenwriter Herman J. Mankiewicz and his battles with director Orson Welles over screenplay credit for Citizen Kane.

 “He may revisit Mindhunter again in the future, but in the meantime felt it wasn’t fair to the actors to hold them from seeking other work while he was exploring new work of his own.”

-But that doesn't appear to be the whole story.
-Talk suggests that Fincher was not particularly keen on another lengthy location shoot.
+Talk suggested that Fincher was not particularly keen on another lengthy location shoot.
 He was also looking to raise the series’ production value with a bigger budget.
 And we all know that Netflix is a company run on numbers and analytics.

 Money gets pumped into projects based on stats.
-The better the numbers the more chance you have of getting the green light for another season.
+The better the numbers, the more chance you have of getting the green light for another season.
 And while Mindhunter (review here) has a solid fanbase and a very high binge factor, it doesn't have the numbers of other shows like Sex Education, Elite, YOU or basically any Adam Sandler movie.

 But surely it's not all about the numbers?
 Actually, it's not.
 There were plenty of production issues which all took their toll but first and foremost was the cost of making Mindhunter.